rawsrc/exacodis/README.md

 use Exacodis\Pilot;
 ```
-For projects with many classes, you must tell PHP how to load your classes by
+For projects with many classes, you must tell PHP how to load your classes either
-defining an autoloader or use an existing one.
+by including them or by defining an autoloader.

 That's enough to start to test your code.